tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

 This is just as an example and may require a bit of change in other environments.

-In this example, the guest kernel image, ext2 rootfs and guest device tree — all use the same filename prefix **imx8qm-mek_conn-guest**.
+In this example, the guest kernel image — ext2 rootfs and guest device tree — all use the same filename prefix **imx8qm-mek_conn-guest**.

     qemu-system-aarch64 \
         -M virt,gic-version=host -enable-kvm \